DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Brand-Ethos.md

 - Strategic brand themes (exclusivity, narrative, and experience).
 - The Perazzi brand experience and key storytelling vehicles.
 - Signature language patterns and a canonical summary definition.

+### 1.1 Common Queries / Use Cases

+- What is the Perazzi brand ethos in one paragraph?
+- How should we describe Perazzi in marketing copy or product narratives?
+- What is Perazzi's positioning versus competitors (identity, legacy, craftsmanship, exclusivity)?
+- How should Perazzi answer price or "how much" questions without discount framing?
+- How should we frame lead times or limited availability?
+- What tone of voice should Perazzi use (quiet confidence, reverent, emotional)?
+- How should we compare Perazzi platforms (MX, High Tech, TM, DC, SHO) without price-first language?
+- How should we describe Perazzi's approach to sponsorship versus experience?
+- What words or framing should we avoid when describing Perazzi?
+- How should we describe the bespoke build journey and why it matters?
+- Which audience segments does the brand speak to, and how should the message shift?

 ---